sarvodaya-network/sarvodaya.eu/library/flosha/nonviolent-economy.md

 # Nonviolent Economy

+Idea: The equivalence to the Swaraj Shastra in terms of Economy.

 Nonviolent economy means nonprofit economy.
 An economy that is nonviolent is a social economy, a for-human economy, that cannot be for-profit.
 It is also a non-possessive economy and an economy with no money.
 It is an economy based on work/production as social service, an economy of goods as gifts and of distribution as a sacrifice to god.
 Because everyone coming to your door may be him.
 Ask, and it will be given.